iraand/seat-reservation/README.md

 ### Acceptance criteria

-* Seat Reservation Service should find number of available seats with better location that mean higher price.
+* Seats Reservation Service should find number of available seats with better location that mean higher price.
 * If two seats fall in the same price category, the order of section preference prevails:
     - the most popular section is the stalls,
     - then the centre of the gallery, followed by the left and right sides of the gallery